XamierFerran/obsidian-main/To-Do.md

 - [x] Go to office hours (by appointment email: hang.yu625917@tufts.edu)
 - [x] close AAA membership
 - [x] Object palletization
+- [x] Follow up in Tuesday with Miguel and James about where I should start on work and how might housing and flights work
+- [x] Pay elec gas before march 10th
+- [x] Transfer spotify to apple music
 - [x] teach it another object